mahesh-panchal/nextflow-quarto-multiqc-demo/README.md

 that lets you use most languages to process inputs and lay them out as you want.
 As a result, you can do things like create tabbed panels per sample and then include this html as custom content in MultiQC.

+## Implementation description

+> [!WARNING]
+> Work in progress.
+I'm still trying to understand best practice for combining profiles,
+> metadata, parameters, and how it might work with MultiQC.

+Notebooks that make up a Quarto document can be individually rendered in separate environments.
+Using `execute: { freeze: auto }`, means the cache can be copied between Nextflow processes and used in rendering a master document.
+Sections for inclusion can likely be controlled using a `_metadata.yml` file.